riyasah0963/Computer2003/README.md

 ## Weekly Updates

+### [Date: 2025-03-06] - Login Page UI/UX Enhancements

+- Added a **beautiful gradient background** for a modern look.
+- Included **meaningful icons** for all input fields to improve usability.
+- Implemented **smooth hover and focus animations** for a better user experience.
+- Improved **typography** with better hierarchy for readability.
+- Enhanced **button styles** with a scale animation on hover.
+- Added **descriptive subtitles** for each section to guide users.
+- Improved **spacing and padding** for a cleaner layout.
+- Made the **reset password flow visually appealing** with better design.
+- Added **visual feedback** for selected reset methods.
+- Improved **error and success message styling** for better clarity.
+- Made the form more **engaging with icon decorations**.
+- Enhanced **mobile responsiveness** for a smooth experience on all devices.

+The login page now looks **more professional and engaging** while maintaining its functionality. 🚀

 ### [Date: 2025-03-14] - Modify Home page and ChatBot
 - Improve response time of ChatBot.
 - Adding some extra question related to customer.